abduh3131/scroot/scroot-Stable/scroot/README.md

 ### Lane detection and openpilot inspiration

-The new lane detector mirrors openpilot’s lateral planner but stays lightweight enough for Python 3.8 laptops and Jetson boards.
-Each frame is blurred, converted to HLS, thresholded for bright/yellow markings, then warped into a bird’s-eye view.
-Sliding windows trace both lane lines, least-squares fits yield second-order polynomials, and the system projects the lines back onto the live feed.
+The upgraded lane detector still mirrors openpilot’s lateral planner but now layers several lightweight enhancements so it performs well on CPU-only laptops and Jetson Orin dev kits:

+1. **Contrast-limited equalization + color masks** – The HLS lightness channel runs through CLAHE so worn paint and low-light clips remain visible before we threshold for white/yellow markings.
+2. **Gradient + Canny edges** – Sobel derivatives and Canny edges catch faded lane tape that color alone would miss.
+3. **Bird’s-eye warp cache** – Perspective matrices are cached per resolution so each frame jumps straight into the top-down view without re-solving homographies.
+4. **Sliding-window tracker** – The detector gathers lane pixels with the classic openpilot window search, smooths polynomial fits frame-to-frame, and rejects results that fall below the configured confidence.
+5. **Reprojection + overlay** – The left/right rails and the center corridor are projected back on top of the live feed, filled with a translucent highlight, and echoed in a mini bird’s-eye inset so you can see what the detector thinks at a glance.

 From those fits we derive lane width, curvature, and the scooter’s lateral offset in meters.
 The navigator feeds those offsets back into the steering bias so the pilot recenters inside any detected lane, while the arbiter tags AMEND/BLOCK events with `lane_bias_right`, `lane_too_narrow`, or `unknown_lane` when confidence drops.

 ## Command Interface Tips